-The Classroom and the Homeroom
+The Class, the Homeroom and Houses

-The reasons for our vertical groupings are as follows:
+The reasons for our vertical groupings are: